-- a.
 Elementary students, (Grades K-5): Upon committing the third and subsequent offense, the substance shall be confiscated from the student.
-The parent shall be notified and the student shall be administered a consequence as outlined by the Discipline Matrix Appendix A. - b.
+The parent shall be notified and the student shall be administered a consequence as outlined in the Discipline Matrix - Appendix A.

 Secondary students, (Grades 6-12): Upon committing the third and subsequent offense, the substance shall be confiscated from the student.
-The parent shall be notified and the student shall be administered a consequence as outlined by the Discipline Matrix Appendix A.
+The parent shall be notified and the student shall be administered a consequence as outlined in the Discipline Matrix - Appendix A.